 The modernist side of Monk has traditionally been of interest to duos.
 Jason Moran, who was featured at the Duke Performances celebration of Monk a decade ago and created the project IN MY MIND under the auspices of Duke Performances, partners with the vital conceptualist and swinging drummer Tyshawn Sorey.
 Gerald Clayton, who created the well-received “Piedmont Blues” last year for Duke Performances, joins his brilliant associate Ben Wendel.
 All these musicians can seemingly play anything, so it will be interesting to hear how they approach Monk.

-To make sure we play each one of Monk’s compositions at least once, five pianists will take turns essaying the complete songbook: Chris Pattishall, Frank Kimbrough, Jeb Patton, Orrin Evans, and myself.
-Pattishall, Kimbrough, and Patton are serious professionals with connections to Durham.
+To make sure we play each one of Monk’s compositions at least once, five pianists will take turns essaying the complete songbook: Chris Pattishall, Ernest Turner, Jeb Patton, Orrin Evans, and myself.
+Pattishall, Turner, and Patton are serious professionals with connections to Durham.
 Orrin Evans and I represent the future and the past of The Bad Plus, another group with connections to both Monk and Duke Performances.

 Monk dropped out of high school to tour with an evangelist and eventually recorded a couple of spirituals.
 We are thrilled to host the stunning gospel trio the Como Mamas as part of our Monk celebration, to remind us of not just Monk’s roots, but also of the stunning tapestry of southern music that still exists today.